mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Pressing a pad starts a loop of the length indicated in the pad, the pad will lit up.
 Pressing the lit pad stop the loop.
-Pressing a different pad will stop the first pad and will Cstart a new loop.
+Pressing a different pad will stop the current loop and start a new one.

 The :hwlabel:`LOOP MOVE` knob shifts the loop position in the track.